asl-epfl/inference-learning-data-2022-python/README.md

-# Inference and Learning from Data: Python Code
+# _Inference and Learning from Data_, Cambridge University Press, 2022: Python Code

 This repository contains code relative to simulations and figures from the following reference: